 Step 1: Complete the appropriate Adoption Application.
 There are different applications for dogs and cats.
-You can complete the form online - go to the 'Forms/Applications' link on the left side of the page.
-Then click on 'Fill Out' and you will be taken directly to the form.
+You will find the form online http://www.allamericanmuttrescue.org/forms/ Then click on 'Fill Out' and you will be taken directly to the form.
 Once submitted, it comes directly to us.
 You should get a message immediately if your application has been successfully submitted

-Step 2: We thoroughly review completed applications, do reference checks and home visits as needed.
+Step 2: Members of the Adoption Committee thoroughly review completed applications and do reference checks.
 Please remember that adopting a pet is making a commitment of 10-15 years, so we do not take any shortcuts in processing applications.
 It is our responsibility to place these pets in the very best homes we can possibly find for them.
 Application processing can usually be done in 7-14 days.
 Sometimes it may take longer if we have a problem reaching your references or finding another rescue to do a home visit for out-of-town or out-of-state adoptions.

-*We generally limit adoptions to families within 75 miles of our location in Huddleston, VA.
-There may be exceptions made but application processing for remote adoptions usually takes longer because we must find another rescue to help us by conducting a home visit.
-This is required.*
+Please be aware that we generally limit adoptions to families within 75 miles of our location in Huddleston, VA.
+There may be exceptions made, but application processing for remote adoptions usually takes longer because we must find another rescue to help us by conducting a home visit.
+This is required.

-**Please remember that we are an all volunteer, home-based rescue organization.
-We do not have a public shelter facility, so all meetings for potential adopters and fosters are done by appointment only.
-Many of our volunteers work full-time jobs, so most of our appointments are scheduled for Saturdays between 11 am and 4 pm and Sundays between 1 pm and 5 pm.
-Of course, we will always try to be as flexible as possible when scheduling meet-and-greets.**
+**Please remember that we are an all-volunteer, home-based rescue organization.
+We do not have a public shelter facility, so all home visits/meet-and-greets for potential adopters and fosters are done after applications are approved and by appointment only.
+Most of our volunteers work full-time jobs, so the majority of our home visits are scheduled for Saturdays and Sundays between 10 am and 2 pm.
+We are usually able to get a volunteer to do a home visit/meet-and-greet weekdays if that is needed.
+You can also meet adoptables at our public events noted on our website.
+Of course, we will always try to be as flexible as possible when scheduling meet-and-greets.

-Step 4: After the meeting, if everything seems to be a perfect match, the final step is the signing of the Adoption Contract, payment of the adoption donation*, and taking your new family member home.
+Step 4: After the home visit, if everything seems to be a perfect match, the final step is the signing of the Adoption Contract, payment of the adoption donation, and welcoming your new family member home.